Liturgy and life collection

 Historical note

-The liturgical movement, which sought to renew worship in the daily lives of Catholics, began in the United States in the 1920s and peaked after World War II.
+The Liturgical Movement, which sought to renew worship in the daily lives of Catholics, began in the United States in the 1920s and peaked after World War II.
 Laypeople were becoming more involved with the Church, and the ecumenical movement sought to reconcile the Catholic Church and other Christian churches.
-Although the nineteenth and early twentieth centuries had seen pervasive Anti-Catholicism in the United States as a response to the influx of immigrants from Catholic countries, by the 1940s Catholics were increasingly part of the mainstream.
+Although the nineteenth and early twentieth centuries had seen pervasive anti-Catholicism in the United States as a response to the influx of immigrants from Catholic countries, by the 1940s Catholics were increasingly part of the mainstream.

 Pope John Paul XXIII called the Second Vatican Council (1962-1965) to renew the Church and engage with the modern world, bringing many of the concerns of the liturgical movement to the fore.
+Notably, reforms following the Second Vatican Council included conducting Mass in any language rather than only Latin, adjustments in the prescribed movements and vestments of priests, an expansion of musical options, and more emphasis on participation by the laity in communal liturgy than on personal devotions.
 Leonard, a Boston College theologian and liturgical reformer, was one of the theological advisors invited to the Council.
 Although he had been active in the liturgical movement and fought for reform, he nonetheless wished to preserve evidence of pre-Vatican II devotional practice.
-In 1978, he placed a call for donations in Catholic periodicals, seeking any form of material culture that expressed private and public devotion.
-The scope for donations was necessarily wide, as liturgy was inextricably interwoven with nearly every aspect of life, hence the collection’s name.
-The collection here assembled reflects several decades of collecting and is widely considered the most comprehensive archive in the United States on the pre-Vatican II Catholic Church.
+In 1978, he placed a call for donations in Catholic periodicals, seeking any form of material culture that expressed private or public devotion.
+The scope for donations was necessarily wide, as liturgy was understood to be inextricably interwoven with nearly every aspect of life.
+The collection here assembled reflects several decades of collecting.

 Sources